zaritskylab/IRM-Spreading-Dynamics/README.md

 Please cite the following paper when using this code:
 [Soon to be updated]

-Please contact Yishaia Zabary, at yshaayaz@gmail.com, for any questions / suggestions / bug reports.
+Please contact Yishaia Zabary, at yishaiaz@post.bgu.ac.il, for any questions / suggestions / bug reports.

 -----------------